yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 # yuzu Quickstart Guide

 To start playing games, yuzu needs a couple of system files and folders from your switch in order to play them properly.
-To see if your Switch is hackable, visit https://damota.me/ssnc/checker and test your Switch's serial number.
+To check if your Switch is hackable, visit https://damota.me/ssnc/checker and test your Switch's serial number.

-If your Switch is patched, you will be unable to complete the following steps.
+    - If your Switch is patched, you will be unable to complete the following steps.
-The Switch v2 (Mariko) and the Switch Lite are both patched and you will not be able to complete the following steps.
+    - The Switch v2 (Mariko) and the Switch Lite are both patched and you will not be able to complete the following steps.

 This guide will help you copy all your system files, games, updates, and DLC from your switch to your computer and organize them in a format yuzu understands.

-**IMPORTANT: Make sure to place your Nintendo Switch into Airplane Mode before starting this guide.** System Settings -> Airplane Mode -> Airplane Mode **ON**

 This process should take about 60 to 90 minutes.

+**IMPORTANT: <br>
+Make sure to place your Nintendo Switch into Airplane Mode before starting this guide.** <br>
+`System Settings -> Airplane Mode -> Airplane Mode "ON"`

 # Prerequisites

 - A Nintendo Switch vulnerable to the fusée gelée RCM exploit -- Visit https://damota.me/ssnc/checker and test your Switch's serial number
-- An SD card with at least 29 GB of free space (an almost empty 32GB card will work)
+- An SD card with at least 30 GB of free space (an almost empty 32GB card will work)
 - A USB-C to USB-A or USB-C to USB-C Cable to connect your Switch to your computer
 - [TegraRcmGUI](https://github.com/eliboa/TegraRcmGUI/releases) -- Download the TegraRcmGUI installer
 - [Hekate](https://github.com/CTCaer/hekate/releases) -- Download the `hekate` zip file